dev-whoan/MKWeb/docs/index.md

 To use those Controllers, you need to set, config them with modifying and adding JSON files.

+And after you modify the json configs, you don't have to restart the webserver.
+The modifying information will be automatically covered. (however you have to restart when you create new one.)

 ## Controllers and Services

 JSON Configs are the biggest profit when you use MkWeb.